-Note: Personnel and Equipment Availability Report is found on the Central Hudson Wiki site under Storm/Emergency Response, Storm Plan.
-It is also included in the Appendix L of this plan.
+Note: Availability List forms are found on the Central Hudson Wiki site under Storm/Emergency Response, Storm Plan.
+They are also included in the Appendix L of this plan.

 4. During Event

 When an electric emergency causes power outages in our service territory, an Incident Commander will be designated if one is not already in place.
 Incident command may evolve as the event unfolds, i.e. storm starts in one district, but then expands to other districts; command moves from the district Operating Supervisor to a central Incident Commander.
 Central control will be established when more than two operating districts are staffed during a storm event.